-Uzbekistan has a national minimum wage of 107,635 Uzbekistan som per month for all workers.
-However, the average monthly wage, including remuneration, incentive payments, and more, was 2.21 million som as recent as September 2019.
-They last changed the minimum wage in 2014, so it could change again in a few years.
+Uzbekistan has a national minimum wage of 980,000 Uzbekistan som per month (as of May 2023) for all workers.
+However, the average monthly wage, including remuneration, incentive payments, and more, was 3.42 million som as recent as April 2022.

 Every employee in Uzbekistan must receive guaranteed benefits required by law.
 Your Uzbekistan benefits management plan has to include 11 days off for the country’s public holidays and 15 days of annual leave.
 When an employee becomes ill, suffers an injury, or cares for their sick family members, they should take sick leave.
 That leave is paid at 100% of the employee’s average pay if the sickness is work-related or the employee has worked for more than eight years.